stevedonovan/Microlight/readme.md

 So from a list we get a reverse lookup map.
 This is also exactly what we want from a _set_: fast membership test and unique values.

-Sets don't particularly care about the actual value, as long as it evaluates as true or false, so `subset` only looks at the keys:
+Sets don't particularly care about the actual value, as long as it evaluates as true or false, so `contains_keys` is _subset_:

-    > = subset(m,{one=true,two=true})
+    > = contains_keys(m,{one=true,two=true})
     true

-Generally, `makemap` may take another argument and makes up a table where the keys come from the first list and the values from the second list:
+ `makemap` takes another argument and makes up a table where the keys come from the first list and the values from the second list:

     > = makemap({'a','b','c'},{1,2,3})
     {a=1,c=3,b=2}